NavyaG-lab/Tech-writer/infrastructure/data-infra/serving_layer.md

 to use for PII data.
 This endpoint supports Sachem and schema coercion.

+:warning: This query only supports up to 100 ids in its body, and will return `422 Unprocessable Entity` otherwise.

 ```shell
 nu ser curl POST global conrado --accept application/edn /api/dataset/dummy-served/rows -d '{"ids": ["11111111-1111-1111-1111-111111111111", "22222222-2222-2222-2222-222222222222"]}' | zprint
 ```